ayakovlev81/sample_app/README.md

-# NEXELIS.io is a cooperative tool for planning, forming and operating cooperative and worker self directed enterprises.
+# NEXELIS.io is a novel tool for planning, forming and operating cooperative and worker self directed enterprises.

 Based on the sample application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/)